sddiaz/Portfolio-Projects/README.md

-# Portfolio-Projects (portfolio website coming soon!)
+# Portfolio-Projects
-A series of in-progress _personal_ projects I've done to increase my knowledge of software development.
+(A personal portfolio website will be up once I have 5-10 projects finished) A series of in-progress _personal_ projects I've done to increase my knowledge of software development.
 (Many more work-related projects have been completed, these are solely the personal ones).
 <hr>